Atlanta Regional Commission (South Central)--Clayton County (South, East)--Jonesboro PUMA, GA

 Average Number

 The following chart displays the households in Atlanta Regional Commission (South Central)--Clayton County (South, East)--Jonesboro PUMA, GA distributed between a series of car ownership buckets compared to the national averages for each bucket.
-The largest share of households in Atlanta Regional Commission (South Central)--Clayton County (South, East)--Jonesboro PUMA, GA have N/A.
+The largest share of households in Atlanta Regional Commission (South Central)--Clayton County (South, East)--Jonesboro PUMA, GA have 2 cars.

 View Data